realm/realm-swift/contrib/XCodeCloudPipelines.md

 4. Run manually the Github action `Update XCode Cloud Workflows` from the Github actions UI targeting the branch
    from the PR.
    https://github.com/realm/realm-swift/actions/workflows/update-xcode-cloud-workflows.yml
-5. Each new workflow created should
+5. Each new workflow created should return an url which should be used to enable each of the new workflows.
+Current API doesn't add this created workflows to the product until this manual step is executed.
 6. After the workflows are created, merge this branch to `master`.

 ## Clear unused workflows.